 In simple terms, bail allows an accused person to be free while their legal matter proceeds through the criminal justice system.
 If a person is not granted bail, they will remain in prison until their criminal law matter ends.
 This could potentially mean that a person who is later found to be innocent, nonetheless, spends time in prison.

-It could also means, that a person who is ultimately not given a prison sentence or a shorter term of imprisonment, nonetheless spends time in prison that they shouldn’t have.
+It could also mean that a person, who is ultimately not given a prison sentence or a shorter term of imprisonment, nonetheless spends time in prison that they shouldn’t have.

 If a person does spend time in prison unnecessarily, there is usually no compensation available to them.
-It usually just means, tough luck.
-Therefore getting bail is obviously extremely important.
+It usually just means: tough luck.
+Therefore, getting bail is extremely important.

 Who needs bail?

 Not every person who is charged with a criminal offence will need to be given bail.
 Whether a person requires bail will depend on how the police begin the criminal proceedings against them.
 An accused person will only require bail if they are arrested.

 Arrest is not always necessary so that a person can be charged.
 Therefore, not every person who is charged is arrested.
-In fact, Police are only able to arrest a person in a limited number of circumstances pursuant to Section 99 of Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).
+In fact, the Police are only able to arrest a person in a limited number of circumstances pursuant to Section 99 of Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).

 Who grants bail?

 A person can be given bail in a number of different ways.
 In chronological order, bail may be granted by the following “bail authorities”:

 When a person is arrested, they have to be taken to the nearest police station and entered into custody.
 Every police station has an officer known as a “Custody Sergeant”.
 The Custody Sergeant is the police officer who is responsible for dealing with persons who have been arrested.